Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 The choice between oral and injectable BPC-157 hinges on your therapeutic goals and tolerance for injection protocols.
 Research from Sikiric et al. (Curr Pharm Des, 2018) established that BPC-157's gastroprotective properties work through both systemic and local mechanisms, but achieving therapeutic blood levels requires careful consideration of delivery method.

 BPC-157, or Body Protection Compound-157, functions as a synthetic pentadecapeptide derived from human gastric juice proteins.
 The peptide's mechanism of action involves multiple pathways including angiogenesis promotion, nitric oxide pathway modulation, and growth factor regulation.
-However, the route of administration significantly impacts how effectively these mechanisms can be activated.
+But the route of administration significantly impacts how effectively these mechanisms can be activated.

 When you take oral BPC-157, the peptide must survive the harsh gastric environment before absorption in the small intestine.
 The stomach's acidic pH (1.5-3.5) and proteolytic enzymes present major challenges for peptide stability.
 Research by Kang et al. (Life Sciences, 2018) demonstrated that unprotected BPC-157 degrades rapidly in gastric fluid, with only 15-30% maintaining structural integrity for intestinal absorption.